Studio-Link-old/webapp/README.md

 ## About

-Use the Raspberry PI hardware for podcasting and broadcasting with inspiration from Tim Pritlove!
+Use the Raspberry Pi hardware for podcasting and broadcasting with inspiration from Tim Pritlove!

 ## Image